ccassar/raft/README.md

 ```

 A simple multistage Dockerfile [is provided](app/docker/Dockerfile), together with a helm chart to enable deployment of
 the application cluster as a kubernetes deployment are provided.
-The Dockerfile pulls the source from github, builds the
-test app executable in the first stage, and then builds an Ubuntu based image around the test application executable.
+Instructions are also included for application cluster
+deployment in a cloud environment (specifically on Google Kubernetes Engine).

+### Intracluster Messaging

+Intracluster messaging in this package relies on gRPC.
+The gRPC server and client options can be configured by the
+application.
+By default, the client and server are configured with aggressive maximum concurrent streams per transport,
+and keepalive parameters and enforcement policy.

+Both the server side and client side are set up with prometheus and zap logging interceptors in order to
+provide consistent logging and metrics collection for gRPC calls.
+A `detailed` configuration option
+[WithMetrics](https://godoc.org/github.com/ccassar/raft#WithLogger) under the control of the application determines
+whether we track the latency distribution of RPC calls.

+#### TLS: Protecting Intracluster Messaging

+The Raft package supports protecting intra-cluster traffic with mutually authenticated TLS.
+Client dial (`grpc.DialOptions`)
+and server (`grpc.ServerOptions`) options can be provided by the application as part of `MakeNode()` initialisation.
+Godoc provides [an example](https://godoc.org/github.com/ccassar/raft#example-MakeNode--WithTLSConfiguration) of how to
+run with TLS enabled and with mutual authentication between server and client.

 ### Metrics